Parsa-Rajabi/CPSC-344/docs/project/overview.md

 Several project components include peer evaluation.
 Peer evaluation is used to help account for individual contribution within group-based work.

 When a project milestone includes peer evaluation, each team member will evaluate their teammates’ contributions using a structured form.
-Refer to the syllabus section on [Group Peer Evaluation](syllabus.md#group-peer-evaluation) and the relevant milestone page for details.
+Refer to the syllabus section on [Group Peer Evaluation](syllabus.md#group-peer-evaluation), the [group work resources](group-work-resources.md), and the relevant milestone page for details.

 ## Final Reminder